 Financial assets and financial liabilities are recognized when the entity becomes a party to the contractual provisions of the instrument.
-Regular way purchases and sales of financial assets are recognized on tradedate, the date on which the Company commits to purchase or sell the asset.
+Regular way purchases and sales of financial assets are recognized on trade-date, the date on which the Company commits to purchase or sell the asset.

-At initial recognition, the Company measures a financial asset or financial liability at its fair value plus or minus, in the case of a financial asset or financial liability not at fair value through profit or loss, transaction costs that are incremental and directly attributable to the acquisition or issue of the financial asset or financial liability.
-Transaction costs of financial assets and financial liabilities carried at fair value through profit or loss are expensed in profit or loss.
+At initial recognition, the Company measures a financial asset or financial liability at its fair value plus or minus, in the case of a financial asset or financial liability not at fair value through profit or loss (FVTPL), transaction costs that are incremental and directly attributable to the acquisition or issue of the financial asset or financial liability.
+Transaction costs of financial assets and financial liabilities carried at FVTPL are expensed in profit or loss.

-Classification and subsequent measurement
+Classification and Subsequent Measurement